I’m Stephane, the CEO of Influence4You. Today I am going to show you how to really measure the impact of your influence marketing campaign.

 This is how we measure the media value of your campaign via indicators provided by independent study institutes.
 So we take the value of a view, like, a comment compared to the buying of classic media, to get the real estimated value of the campaign.
 This is a very ‘PR’ approach.
 Here is our free tool to calculate the EMV of your social posts.

 If the EMV is greater than the cost of your campaign, you have saved money on buying media… but this does not really measure the impact of the campaign.

-- The best and most scientifique: INFLUENCE IMPACT
+- The best and most scientific: INFLUENCE IMPACT

 This is the qualitative test.
-It is a mini study composed of X amount of questions which compares the brand with its 4 direct competitor brands.
+It is a mini-study composed of X amount of questions that compare the brand with its 4 direct competitor brands.
 This is the method:

 The influencer directs his/her community to a competition page ‘X questions to win XX’.
 The questions are the following:

 Knowledge: Do you know the brands (M1, M2, M3, M4, M5) (Y/N for each)